Lameck1/crypto-stats/README.md

 ## About Project

 "Crypto Stats" is a web application that keeps track of cryptocurrency statistics.
 This application presents a user with a list of cryptocurrencies sorted in the order of their current market prices.
-A user can then click on one of othe currencies to be directed to a details page with more stats on that particular cryptocurrency.
+A user can then click on one of the currencies to be directed to a details page with more stats on that particular cryptocurrency.
 This project uses [Coinstats API](https://documenter.getpostman.com/view/5734027/RzZ6Hzr3?version=latest) which is a public REST API for information on cryptocurrencies.

 ![screenshot](./src/assets/images/screenshot.png)